2021 TigerView will be Sept 27-28, Oct 4, 6, 7, 11, 12.

 Let’s meet!
 The goal of TigerView is to open up your eyes to the opportunities you will find at the University of Missouri.
 We seek some of the best and brightest prospective students interested in embarking on a journey of discovery and growth through an MU graduate degree program.
 The best way to accomplish that is to host you on campus!

-With 151 graduate degree programs, more than 60 graduate student organizations, and over 70 research, centers, institutes, and core facilities to support your graduate education, we have several options for your academic training.
+With over 145 graduate degree programs, more than 60 graduate student organizations, and over 70 research, centers, institutes, and core facilities to support your graduate education, we have several options for your academic training.
 We also promote students’ growth through professional development series, gradESSENTIALS, and personal support through the Center for Inclusive Excellence in Graduate Education.

 Our faculty is committed to supporting diverse ideas and perspectives and disciplinary and interdisciplinary work.
 Besides, our campus community does not shy away from challenges and change.
 Our graduate students are involved in teaching, research, service, community engagement, and professional development.
 We hope that you will be one of those students.